 Revisit Your Brand Platforms In The Face Of Change

 What did you do for your brand in 2020?
 For some of our clients, adapting new technologies, morphing business models, and adjusting advertising plans and messaging have allowed them to experience record years.
 For others, 2020 has been a struggle that will make 2021 a critical “rebuilding” year.
 Either way, this will be the year for every advertiser to take a careful look at brand values, platform, messaging, channels and tone.

 Are we allowed to be funny?
 Are our messages authentically crafted for a diverse audience?
 Are we relevant to rapidly changing consumer behaviors?
-This Sunday’s Super Bowl advertising will provide a real time test as some advertisers take the big stage to find out.
 One Adweek article I read recently stated, “While no year is without hardships and pitfalls, the potential for advertisers to offend viewers by missing the mark is higher than most this year.”

 With so much on the line, we have to do our best job ever to communicate authentically and effectively in order to connect with consumers.
 The early, solemn COVID-19 messaging has had its day.
 Brand activism that lacks authenticity will not fly, either.
 Change is in the air.

 True brand values and purpose should be the foundation for our marketing efforts.
 With these as a platform, we will look critically at key messaging and deliver messages tailored to our clients’ customers and lives.
 Less brag and more bang will be our banner.

 Instead of focusing on why our brands are important, we will seek to communicate who our brands can help our customers become and how we fit into their lives.
 If philanthropy is a real part of our clients’ stories, we will tell it.
 Because now more than ever, actions speak louder than words.
 The world needs less hype and more hands.